How cults recruit and indoctrinate their members

 2. Love-bombing

-At the event, cult members shower the potential recruit with attention and praise.
+At the initial party or event, cult members shower the potential recruit with attention and praise.
 Psychologists call this "love-bombing".
 The cult people are trying to create a positive association in your mind between attending the event and having a good feeling.
 So when you're invited to the next event, you'll be more likely to accept because of the good feeling they instilled in you on your first visit.

 The love-bombing might continue for a while.
 As one AR recruit later said, "Those first months, all my new friends from the AR Foundation were unusually kind to me....Little did I realize, that within a short time, I would cave in to their pressure to be outwardly expressive of a gratitude that I just didn't feel and they didn't deserve."
 Another ex-member, commenting on that story, said, "You really got it right as you explained how warm and friendly everyone can seem when they’re in recruitment mode..."

-3. Dangling "The Prize" in front of you
+3. Dangling “The Prize‚” front of you

 At some point, cult members will suggest that if you join or study with them, you can attain something special, such as, depending on the cult, happiness (most cults), the answer's to the world's mysteries (Scientology), a "cure" for homosexuality (Aesthetic Realism), or fantastic wealth (various multi-level marketing groups).
 This offer could come before, during, or after that initial event you were invited to, but it'll be there, because they need you to want something from them, otherwise they have no leverage over you.